broadinstitute/sparklespray/README.md

     GCP # of instances in managed groups (need to find way to go from cluster -> managed groups containing associated node pools)
     Kubernettes reports # of nodes in the system

+### Google authentication

+We should create a command "init" which prompts for a project and creates a .kubeque file in the working directory.
+Extra bonus points for creating a credential file.
+Credential file should be referenced in config file.

+`client = Client.from_service_account_json('/path/to/keyfile.json')` should
+be used to create client which uses stored credentials.

+might be complicated to switch gcloud to use custom credentials.
+Looks like requires a complex process of using ` gcloud auth activate-service-account ` to remember credentials, create a custom config `gcloud config` and then provide a --configuration flag for each command.
+Alternatively, we could use google api calls for everything.
+However, the catch there is not all api calls are in the python lib.
+Not clear best solution.